- One of the most famous celebrity homes of all time, Neverland Ranch will forever be remembered as Michael Jackson’s house

 Drawing on his years of experience building excellent homes, Boone enlisted the help of architect Robert Altevers to design the main structures on the property, and the two of them spent more than two years coming up with the perfect plans and designs for the estate.

-Little did he know that the result of his years of experience would soon become one of the most well-known properties in the world.
+Little did he know that the result of his years of experience would soon become one of the most famous properties in the world.

-Michael Jackson purchased the property from Boone in 1988 for $19.5 million and named it after Neverland, the imaginary land from the children’s story Peter Pan by J.M.
+The King of Pop purchased the property from Boone in 1988 for $19.5 million and named it after Neverland, the imaginary land from the children’s story Peter Pan by J.M.
 Barrie.

 He had an ambitious vision for the property and wanted to use it as a retreat from the outside world, a magical world of wonder.

 Mock Victorian architecture and amusement park rides turned the desert property into a utopian playland, complete with two railroads and a dream-like railroad station, a roller-coaster, a Ferris wheel, a carousel, and bumper cars.

 The elephant was Taylor’s way of showing appreciation to Jackson for allowing her wedding to take place at his Neverland ranch.

 The home was also where Oprah shot her famous live interview with Michael in 1993, and where Jackson and Lisa Marie Presley hosted children from all around the world in a massive event that took place in 1995.

 Jackson often hosted groups of children at Neverland.
 The fanciful ranch became a haven for hundreds of seriously ill and underprivileged children.

-Neverland Ranch was searched extensively by police officers in connection with the People v.
+Later on, during a far more grim period in its history, Neverland Ranch was searched extensively by police officers in connection with the People v.
 Jackson trial after he was charged with multiple counts of molesting a minor in 2003, but the police failed to find any incriminatory evidence against the pop star.

 Despite being acquitted of all charges, Jackson stated he would never return to Neverland again as he no longer considered the ranch home.

-Following Michael’s death in 2009, press reports came out stating the the family intends to bury him at the Neverland Ranch, eventually turning it into a place of pilgrimage for his fans — similar to how Graceland is now a mecca for Elvis Presley fans.
+Following Michael’s death in 2009, press reports came out stating that the family intends to bury him at the Neverland Ranch, eventually turning it into a place of pilgrimage for his fans — similar to how Graceland is now a mecca for Elvis Presley fans.

 From Neverland Ranch back to Sycamore Valley

 After calling the property home for more than 15 years, Michael Jackson defaulted on a $24.5 million loan backed by the ranch in 2008.

-The joint venture, now between Colony Capital and members of Jackson’s estate, brought the property to market in 2015.
-No longer branding it as Michael Jackson’s home, they reverted back to the estate’s original name, the Sycamore Valley Ranch, and focused more the real-life merits of the estate — beyond its much-too-public history.
+The current estate, no longer being branded as Michael Jackson’s house, reverted back to its original name, the Sycamore Valley Ranch, and marketing for the property focused more on its merits — beyond its much-too-public history.

 And the truth is that the Sycamore Valley Ranch — sans the “Neverland” — is an incredible property by itself, unlike any other.

 A 50-seat movie theater has a private viewing balcony, and a stage includes trap doors for magic shows.

 While Michael Jackson’s former home (and the rest of the structures he used for entertainment) may get all the attention, it’s important to remember that the ranch spans about 2,700 acres.

 The estate boasts live oaks that are more than 100 years old, lakes, a mountain, and lush vegetation as it borders the Los Padres National Forest.